Musa Sarkin-Adar: 2023 Elections

-National Assembly Career
+National Assembly

-It is worthy to note that in the 2007 elections, he contested for the House of Representatives and won and was re-elected for second term in the 2011 elections.
+In the 2007 elections he contested for the House of Representatives and won and was re-elected for second term in the 2011 elections.
 He also contested in 2015 and 2019 respectively under the APC and won by a landslide margin.
 In the 2019 Speakership contest, he aspired to become the Deputy Speaker of the 9th House of Representatives but was not favoured by the zoning arrangement as the seat was zoned to the North-Central region which paved way for Hon.
 Idris Ahmed Wase to emerge.
 He then contested for the Majority leader of the house and lost out to the current majority leader Hon.
 Alhassan Ado-Doguwa.
 He is currently one of the longest-serving lawmakers in Nigeria representing the people of Gada/Goronyo federal for 16 consecutive years.
 He is also the current Chairman of the Northern Caucus of the House of Representatives.

-Hon.
 Musa S/Adar attended the United Nations Conference on Housing and Sustainable Urban Development (Habitat III) New York, United States of America in 2014.
 He has also attended several leadership courses and summits which includes a leadership course held in Cleveland, Ohio in 2016 which was sponsored by the US Government about parliamentary work.

-He is the Chairman House Committee on Petroleum Resources Upstream in the 9th Assembly, he was previously the Chairman House Committee on Electoral Matters(INEC) in the 6th Assembly and Chairman House Committee on Land Transport in the 7th Assembly.
+He is the Chairman of the House Committee on Petroleum Resources Upstream in the 9th Assembly, he was previously the Chairman House Committee on Electoral Matters(INEC) in the 6th Assembly and Chairman House Committee on Land Transport in the 7th Assembly.
 He was also a member of the Marine Transport Committee.
 He has laid several motions on the floor of the house and always speaks for the unity of the country and contributes to matters that will impact the empowerment of the youth and women in the areas of education and overall human capital development.